Sebelas Maret University: Campus facilities

 Students mostly come from outside of Surakarta.
 The Family Medicine master's program received equipment from the Ministry of Health to develop a model of family clinic services, which provide health services, supported the concept of health insurance/Public Health Maintenance Insurance (JPKM).
-UNS-MC will be used to support teaching and learning activities for the practicum for students Faculty of Medicine and Family Medicine.
+UNS-MC will be used to support teaching and learning activities for the practicum for students in the Faculty of Medicine and Family Medicine.
 Participants are students, employees, lecturers, and communities around the campus.

 UNS is supported by more than 1,600 lecturers; 4% of them are professors, and 72.9% of them hold either a bachelor's degree or master's degree.
 It is supported by approximately 900 administrative staff.

 IT facilities are the internet network at the university and in each faculty.
 UNS provides web hosting for faculties and departments which intend to build a website as a sub-domain of www.uns.ac.id.
 Email is provided free for the academic community.
 UNS develops Academic Information System (SIAKAD), an educational information technology-based system, so that student registration and Plan Studies Consultation can be performed online.

 In the Central Library, UNS is developing UNS Library Automation (UNSLA) to ease the reference and collections search through online media.
 The library is equipped with a Digital Library, a reference that can be accessed online.
 UNSLA is the online catalog (only searching the library collection) while the Digital Library serves as a digital reference database (all information from a scientific work can be accessed here).